-The Bachelor of Applied Science program was designed for adult learners with work experience.
-It is ideal for students who are in the workforce and wish to return to college to further their advancement opportunities.
-It is also perfect for veterans looking to expand the skills gained while serving the country.
+The Bachelor of Applied Science program offers a unique degree-completion curriculum that is designed for students who are typically in the workforce and wish to return to college to further their advancement opportunities.
+It is also perfect for veterans looking to expand upon their skills gained while serving in the United States Armed Forces.

 General BAS Requirements: